St. John the Baptist Parish, Louisiana: History

-In 1769, Acadians who settled in the area began a search for land to build a church.
+In 1769, the Acadians who settled in the area began a search for land to build a church.
 The governing Spanish authority at the time approved the request, and the land was expropriated on February 21, 1770.
 The first church stood in the same location as the modern St. John the Baptist Church.
 The new church carried the same name as the original chapel of the German Coast settlement.

 The first pastor was Spanish Capuchin Father Bernardo de Limpach.
 The first church records note a marriage between Antoine Manz and Sibylla Bischof in 1772.
 The first church survived until being swept away by floodwaters in 1821.

 The early settlers in the area received land grants from the Spanish or French royal governments, depending upon which country ruled the territory at the time of application.
 The French style of property allotments was made up of narrow frontage on the river so that each plantation had access for transportation of goods to and from New Orleans and world markets.
 The main house and supporting outbuildings were constructed near the river.
-The remaining property extended away from the river deeply into the wetlands, where land was cleared for cultivation of sugar cane.
+The remaining property extended away from the river deeply into the wetlands, where land was cleared for the cultivation of sugar cane.

 For decades into the 19th century, most transportation was done by boat, mainly on the bayous and lakes of the area, but via the Mississippi River as well.
 St. John, with its fertile land being nine feet above sea level, proved to be an excellent settlement for farming and agriculture.
 In the late 18th century, planters began to invest more in labor-intensive sugar cane cultivation and processing, increasing their demand for slave labor.
 Sugar production meant prosperity for the planters and New Orleans.
 Planters held large numbers of enslaved African Americans.
-The sugar and cotton parishes all had Black majorities of population before the Civil War.
+The sugar and cotton parishes all had majority Black populations before the Civil War.

 With the sugar wealth, some wealthy planters built elaborate houses and outbuildings.
 Three survive in St. John parish; each is recognized for its national architectural and historic significance.
-On the west bank are the major complex of house and outbuildings designated as the Whitney Plantation Historic District and the National Historic Landmark (NHL) of Evergreen Plantation.
+On the west bank is the major complex of houses and outbuildings designated as the Whitney Plantation Historic District and the National Historic Landmark (NHL) of Evergreen Plantation.
 San Francisco Plantation House, also a designated NHL, is on the east bank.

 San Francisco and Evergreen plantations are open to the public for tours.
 The Whitney plantation house is planned for renovation.
 Whitney and Evergreen plantations are both included among the first 26 sites on the Louisiana African American Heritage Trail.